Drifty-Labs/drifty-dex/docs/drifty-by-example/ep2-liquidity-pool-lifecycle.md

 This on-demand allocation is most efficient in new pools where liquidity has not yet been allocated by the timer.
 However, it remains crucial for efficient price discovery.
 By minimizing the liquidity spent on price discovery, less value is extracted from LPs by arbitrage traders.
 Arbitrage is still possible, but it becomes constructive rather than wasteful.

-Let's re-examine the pool's state after several trades (assuming they all occurred within 10 minutes):
+Let's re-examine the pool's state after several AAA->BBB trades (assuming they all occurred within 10 minutes):

 ![Fig 8. - An illustration of impermanent loss.
 Scaled down version of figure 7, with new price level P2 in the middle of allocated ticks.
 Ticks to the left of P2 are all blue, ticks to the right of P2 are all green.
 Since all trades were AAA -> BBB, blue ticks now exclusively represent impermanent loss of the BBB AMM.](./imgs/ep2/8.png)